 The use of force by law enforcement officers during the clearing of the protest raised concerns about potential violations of common law protections against unlawful assault.
 Under Canadian law, police may only use force that is proportional and necessary to the situation.
 The principle of reasonable force was outlined in the case of R. v.
 Nasogaluak, where the Supreme Court held that excessive use of force constitutes an assault, violating the common law rights of individuals.

-Moseley pointed out that the force was not necessary and he found law enforcement used unnecessary force in Ottawa where protests were peaceful—such as using physical force against non-violent demonstrators—those actions are in breach of common law principles against assault and could give rise to civil or criminal liability against the officers involved.
-Justice Mosley’s that the government's actions were illegal meaning force was not justified against peaceful participants, not engaged in any illegal activity.
+Justice Mosley pointed out that this force was not necessary and he found law enforcement also used unnecessary force in Ottawa where protests were peaceful—such as using physical force against non-violent demonstrators—those actions are in breach of common law principles against assault and could give rise to civil or criminal liability against the officers involved.
+Justice Mosley’s ruling that the government's actions were illegal, meaning force was not justified against peaceful participants, who were not engaged in any illegal activity.
 For those who were charged, prosecution was based on the person just being present on the streets of Ottawa when the charges were laid.

 3. Confiscation and Damage to Property

-Peaceful truckers who had their vehicles damaged, especially, under emergency measures must be must be compensated because their property and right to protest were violated.
+Peaceful truckers who had their vehicles damaged, especially, under Emergency Measures must be must be compensated because their property and right to protest were violated.
+Seizure of property by freezing of trucker bank accounts is also illegal.
 The Canadian Bill of Rights section 1(b) protects individuals from the unlawful deprivation of their property.
 The Magna Carta's influence also supports the right to property without arbitrary seizure by the state, a principle recognized in common law.

 Cases like R. v.
 Dyment have held that the government must respect property rights and cannot confiscate property without clear legal authority.
 The Emergencies Act provided broad powers, but these powers must still be exercised within the limits of the Common Law and the Canadian Bill of Rights..
 The seizure of vehicles that were not directly involved in illegal activities (such as blockades) could be challenged as unlawful, and those affected could seek damages under Canadian tort law.